Estimated Taxes: Common Questions

-In most cases, to avoid a penalty, you need to make estimated tax payments if you expect to owe $1,000 or more in taxes for the year—over and above the amount withheld from your wages.
+In most cases, to avoid a penalty, you need to make estimated tax payments if you expect to owe $1,000 or more in taxes for the year—over and above the amount withheld from your wages or other income.
 In some cases, though, the $1,000 trigger point doesn't matter.

 - If your prior year Adjusted Gross Income was $150,000 or less, then you can avoid a penalty if you pay either 90 percent of this year's income tax liability or 100 percent of your income tax liability from last year (dividing what you paid last year into four quarterly payments).
 This rule helps if you have a big spike in income one year, say, because you sell an investment for a huge gain or win the lottery.
-If wage withholding for the year equals the amount of tax you owed in the previous year, then you wouldn't need to pay estimated taxes, no matter how much extra tax you owe on your windfall.
+If wage withholding for the year equals the amount of tax you owed in the previous year, then you typically wouldn't need to pay estimated taxes, no matter how much extra tax you owe on your windfall.

-- If your prior year's Adjusted Gross Income was greater than $150,000, then you must pay either 90 percent of this year's income tax liability or 110 percent of last year's income tax liability.
+- If your prior year's Adjusted Gross Income was greater than $150,000, then you'll need to pay either 90 percent of this year's income tax liability or 110 percent of last year's tax liability.

 Note: If you are a farmer or a fisherman, replace the 90 percent shown above with 66.67 percent.
 Because many special rules apply to farmers, refer to IRS Publication 225: Farmer's Tax Guide for additional information.

 What if my income has jumped?

 Most people pay just over 100 percent of their prior-year income tax liability, as long as their business income doesn't change dramatically.
 But even if you pay 100 percent (or 110 percent if your income is high enough) of your prior year's tax, if your business income has increased substantially, you may discover that you still owe more money to the IRS when you prepare your income tax return, even though you might be exempt from the estimated tax underpayment penalty.